MarisElsins/getMOSPatch/README.md

 # getMOSPatch
 getMOSPatch V2 - Tool to that helps downloading patches from My Oracle Support directly to the server!
+This version is completely rewritten in java and it should run on most platforms using JRE 1.6 or later.

    * File name: getMOSPatch.java
    * Version: 2.0